whaakman/azure-docs.nl-nl/articles/machine-learning/service/how-to-deploy-and-where.md

 ssh <yourusername>@<yourdeviceip>
 sudo wget https://raw.githubusercontent.com/Azure/ai-toolkit-iot-edge/master/amliotedge/createNregister
 sudo chmod +x createNregister
-sudo ./createNregister <The Azure subscriptionID you wnat to use> <Resourcegroup to use or create for the IoT hub> <Azure location to use e.g. eastus2> <the Hub ID you want to use or create> <the device ID you want to create>
+sudo ./createNregister <The Azure subscriptionID you want to use> <Resourcegroup to use or create for the IoT hub> <Azure location to use e.g. eastus2> <the Hub ID you want to use or create> <the device ID you want to create>
 ```

 Opslaan van de resulterende verbindingsreeks na "cs": '{deze tekenreeks kopiëren}'.